-Objective Actions and Activities Progress People Responsible Timeframes Resource Implications To work in partnership to provide support to the Town's most socially isolated and vulnerable residents a) Undertake continued engagement work with town centre residents, particularly workers to keep up to date with their needs and a focus on unemployment and schemes available to support - Increased communications with residents with a focus on providing what residents need e.g. information on emploment New Leaf, and a social media campaign to impart information - - - b) Use exisiting schemes such as 'People Helping People' to support vulnerable residents, both those living in the Town Centre and elsewhere.
-Encourage and support resilience and continued ability to deal with future crisis CEC People Helping People support continues MTC has invested in bespoke support for the Voluntary sector to support resilience MTC increased grant to Citizens Advice Bureau for next year to cope with an expectation of increased demand - - -
+Objective Actions and Activities Progress Next Steps People Leading To work in partnership to provide support to the Town's most socially isolated and vulnerable residents a) Undertake continued engagement work with town centre residents, particularly workers to keep up to date with their needs and a focus on unemployment and schemes available to support - Increased communications with residents with a focus on providing what residents need e.g. information on emploment New Leaf, and a social media campaign to impart information - Set up a communications sub group - Audit digital/physical comms channels - Raising the profile of the voluntary sector and looking at increasing/training up volunteers - Think about connections with groups like U3A - Facilitated by MTC - Comms group - Comms group and Community Response group b) Use exisiting schemes such as 'People Helping People' to support vulnerable residents, both those living in the Town Centre and elsewhere.
+Encourage and support resilience and continued ability to deal with future crisis - CEC People Helping People support continues - MTC has invested in bespoke support for the voluntary sector to support resilience - MTC increased grant to Citizens Advice Bureau for next year to cope with an expectation of increased demand - Develop case studies of people that have accessed such support Create a summary of services for local media promoted through various comms channels - Comms group and Community Response group - Comms group